 In the distant past, keeping a farm up and running involved a lot of physical work.

 From harvesting and planting to controlling livestock movement and feeding, everything was dependent on strenuous manual effort.
-However, the revolutionary tools and technologies at our fingertips these days have ensured we rely more on brain than brawn, while cutting down on costs.
+However, the revolutionary tools and technologies at our fingertips these days have ensured we rely more on the brain than brawn, while cutting down on costs.

 Today, we take a look at some of these innovative shortcuts in a bid to uncover how to make an automatic farm.

 First of all, automating your farm ensures less work but more reward.
-It will allow you to perform risky tasks more efficiently, while minimizing the risks.
+It will allow you to perform risky tasks more efficiently while minimizing the risks.
 Here are the steps to follow to remove the manual daily farm tasks from farm life.

 Automation doesn’t necessarily mean using a fancy electric gate manned by robotic sensors and accompanied by hefty installation and utility bills.

 It could be as simple as a bump gate.
 This is an automatic yet non-electric farm hack that makes for easier navigation around your property.
 With this device, you nudge the gate open with the bumper of your car, and it shuts close behind your after a brief pause to allow a smooth exit.